kdillmcfarland/2021-04-02-r-ladies-seattle-online/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to anyone.
-While we are a local chapter, we welcome participants to this online event from anywhere.
+    This workshop is open to anyone but first registration will be given to R-Ladies members.
+While we are a local chapter, we welcome participants to this online event from anywhere around the world.
 </p>

 <hr/>